DspreadOrg/qpos/docs/post-transaction.md

 ### Input PIN

-The PIN information can be sent to the EMV kernel by:
+CR100：The PIN information can be sent to the EMV kernel by:
 ```java
 		@Override
 		public void onRequestSetPin() {